xHackMe/ytm-song-request-streamerbot/README.md

+# **This is a test version!
+UNSTABLE!
+Some features may only work partially or not at all.**

 # 🎵 YTM Song Request for Streamer.bot (v1.2.1)

 A dynamic, self-hosted YouTube Music player and Song Request system built specifically for Streamer.bot.
 This system runs locally in your browser, uses your own Google API key (no third-party server dependencies), and communicates directly with your chat via Streamer.bot's built-in WebSockets.